Vitimfm/Vitimfm/README.md

 I'm a brazillian developer with a great interest in Game Development.

-Currently studying the Java and basic Game Disigner.
+Currently studying the C# and basic Game Engines

 ### Tools